The Name's the Same: Episode status

 At least some episodes with all four regular hosts were saved as kinescope films.
-Most recently, the show aired in reruns on GSN at 3:30 AM ET every morning following What's My Line? in GSN's "Black & White Overnight" block.
-The latest run began on July 14, 2008, with an episode from August 6, 1952, and ended on December 2 with the series finale.
+Most recently, the show aired in reruns on GSN at 3:30 a.m.
+ET every morning following What's My Line? in GSN's "Black & White Overnight" block.
+The latest run began on July 14, 2008, with an episode from August 6, 1952, and ended on December 2, 2008 with the series finale.
 Episodes hosted by Lewis were added to the Buzzr schedule in January 2018, then removed from the schedule in January 2019.

 Several episodes rerun by GSN are available in their original, uncut form (e.g., with commercials and uncrunched credits) in the collectors' trading circuit, as well as from "public-domain" dealers like Shokus Video.
-One of these is from April 25, 1955, in which famous clown Emmett Kelly fulfills his "Secret Wish" – painting co-host Ray Goulding's face like that of a clown.
+One of these is from April 25, 1955, in which famous clown Emmett Kelly fulfills his "Secret Wish," painting co-host Ray Goulding's face like that of a clown.